War in Darfur: 2021

-On 14 April, a statement released by the U.N. refugee agency confirmed that the violence in the capital of West Darfur, El Geneina had stopped, based on reports which suggested that there haven’t been any shootings for the past four days.
-The days of deadly tribal clashes have compelled at least 1,860 people to flee into the neighboring Chad, the agency added.
-Most of the refugees are believed to be women, children, and the elderly.
+On 14 April, a statement released by the UN refugee agency confirmed that the violence in Geneina had stopped, based on reports which suggested that there haven't been any shootings for the past four days.
+The tribal clashes led to at least 1,860 people to flee into neighboring Chad, most of whom are believed to be women, children, and the elderly.
 Babar Baloch, a spokesman for the UN High Commissioner for Refugees (UNHCR) maintained that the refugees arriving revealed that their homes and properties were being destroyed.

-On 28 April, clashes reportedly erupted during a sit-in protest in South Darfur’s Bielel between security forces and protesters.
-In an attempt by the Sudanese security forces to forcefully disperse the protesters, one woman was said to have been killed while leaving at least eight others wounded.
+On 28 April Sudanese security forces attempted to forcefully disperse a sit-in protest in Bielel, South Darfur.
+One woman was said to have been killed while at least eight others were wounded.
 Tear gas was said to have been used to disperse the crowd by a joint force from both the army and the police, including the firing of live rounds.

-Meanwhile, at the secretariat of the state government in Nyala, protesters gathered in front of the building to protest against an attack on their village, Gassat Enjemet, which left three people dead and others wounded.
+Meanwhile, at the secretariat of the state government in Nyala, protesters gathered in front of the building to protest against an attack on their village – Gassat Enjemet – which left three people dead and others wounded.

-On 5 May, thousands of displaced people affected by the heavy clashes in El Geneina, have requested that they want to go back to their homes.
-They made the request due to the awful living conditions in their shelters, the acting governor of West Darfur, Mohamed Zakaria revealed.
+On 5 May, thousands of displaced people that were affected by the clashes in Geneina, requested to go back to their homes.
+They made the request due to the poor living conditions in their shelters.

-On 29 May, a group of armed men reportedly opened fire in a market in West Darfur’s Foro Baranga.
+On 29 May, a group of armed men reportedly opened fire in a market in West Darfur's Foro Baranga.
 As a result of the shooting, one person was said to have been killed, leaving five others seriously wounded.
-Angry protests erupted following the attack, with protesters setting many shops ablaze and also blocking all main roads leading to the town.
+Protests erupted following the attack, with protesters setting many shops on fire and blocking all main roads leading to the town.
 According to Al Jazeera, some people threatened the doctors at the hospital to attend to their wounded patients and leave other patients.

-On 5 June, clashes between the Arab Taisha and ethnic African Fallata tribes in South Darfur’s Um Dafuq claimed the lives of at least 36 people, with 37 others wounded.
-An aid worker who spoke on the condition of anonymity revealed that the clash erupted as a result of a land dispute between the two conflicting parties.
-Subsequently, a certain state of calm was said to have been attained, following the deployment of more troops to the South Darfur’s Um Dafuk.
+On 5 June, clashes between the Arab Taisha and ethnic African Fallata tribes in Um Dafuq, South Darfur killed at least 36 people, with 37 others wounded.
+An aid worker who spoke anonymously revealed that the clash erupted as a result of a land dispute between the two conflicting parties.
+Subsequently, a certain state of calm was said to have been attained, following the deployment of more troops to Um Dafuk.